Star Wars: The Force Unleashed II: Platform-specific elements

 According to lead producer Vinde Kudirka, the goal of the game across all platforms is to make the player feel like "a super-powerful Jedi".
 Executive producer Julio Torres said that while the story is consistent across platforms, gameplay decreases in style across platforms to reflect each platform's uniqueness and strengths.
 The Wii's control scheme is focused on being able to precisely control Starkiller's Force powers and saber combos.
 The Wii exclusive "Force rage" power puts the game's protagonist, Starkiller, into a bullet time mode exclusive to that platform; the Wii version also has a Force sight power not included on other platforms.
-The Wii version also has a multiplayer mode, inspired by The Outfoxies, in which four players can challenge each other in a fighting-style combat game.
+The Wii version also has a multiplayer mode, inspired by The Outfoxies (best known for inspiring the Super Smash Bros. series of fighting games), in which four players can challenge each other in a fighting-style combat game.
 The Wii game also has an extra story-based level, on Dagobah, that is not present in the HD version of the game, making the plot of the Wii game slightly different from the HD version.

 The PC, PlayStation 3, and Xbox 360 versions feature new Force powers, new skins for Force powers that appear in The Force Unleashed, an improved rendering system providing richer colors, and a new audio system.
 The gameplay also highlights the potential to "destroy" the game environment.
 Neither of the PC, PlayStation 3 or Xbox 360 versions of the game include multiplayer.
 The Nintendo DS version features the same Force powers as the console versions, but was designed for shorter play sessions due to its mobile nature.